mkskh/Django-forms-mkskh/README.md

 # Django-forms-mkskh Exercise-Project

-## This is continuation of previous project - [Django_views-and-templates](https://github.com/mkskh/Django_views-and-templates-mkskh/tree/main)
+## This is a continuation of previous project - [Django_views-and-templates](https://github.com/mkskh/Django_views-and-templates-mkskh/tree/main)

 ## Consists of 4 tasks: